isomerpages/nhg-ohrpp/_ethics/When Is Ethics Approval Required?.md

 and continuing review:</p>
 <ul>
 <li>
-<p>Risks to subjects are minimised by using procedures which are consistent
+<p>Risks to subjects are minimized by using procedures which are consistent
 with sound research design, do not unnecessarily expose subjects to risks, and when appropriate already being performed for diagnostic or treatment purpose.</p>